Frequently Asked Questions

 Q: Can I buy recordings of Thomson's music from the Foundation?

 A: No, but you can find a discography of currently available recordings on the internet.
 Certain retail sites such as Amazon.com have extensive listings of works including those of Virgil Thomson.
-Also, recordings can be purchased at your local record store or book store.

 Q: Does the Foundation accept donations to continue its work of supporting contemporary American music, and specifically the works of Virgil Thomson?